Due to COVID-19, we are not offering overnight camp experiences in 2020.

 Bunk 1 for summer camp photos.
 View photos for free.
 Send your camper(s) bunk notes (one way emails) for only $5.
 Enhance them by attaching photos, puzzles, borders and more.
 Option to purchase images and photo gifts.
 Bunk1 is a password protected site.

 Older campers participate in Christian community building experiences through the use of our ropes course, climbing tower, group games, waterfront activities, cookouts, Bible studies, and worship.
+Afternoon electives for Followers allow campers to try something totally new or participate in an old favorite activity.
+Creative Arts and Culinary camps have their own unique schedules.
+Youth Camp is designed by the Youth Camp Council.

 Enjoy the fun of your favorite camp activities while learning a new skill with our qualified instructors.
 Off-site and/or overnight trips are planned.
 No experience is necessary, just a heart for amazing adventures!